 In the early 19th century when neoclassical style buildings were in a boom the patrons of gothic style started to revive the medieval Gothic architecture giving birth to the Gothic Revival or Neo-Gothic architectural style.
 One can find many prominent features of original Gothic style in Neo-Gothic like pointed arches, finials, stained glass windows and spires incorporating the contemporary architecture methods.

 One of our favorite example of Gothic Revival architecture is the Hungarian Parliament building located in the beautiful city of Budapest.
 Some traces of Revival Gothic architecture can be found in India as well in Chhatrapati Shivaji Terminus railway station a fine example of a rich heritage of Mumbai and famous St. Philomena’s Church in Mysore.

 Renaissance which means ‘Rebirth’ was the revival of ancient Greek and Roman architecture from 14th and 17th centuries.
 Renaissance architecture was inspired by Gothic architecture and was succeeded by Baroque architecture.
 First found in Florence, Italy the Renaissance style then spread to other parts of Europe.

 The Baroque architecture is characterized by detailed and elaborate design and artwork, extravagantly colorful and ornate interiors with extensively decorated frescoes.
 Baroque architecture evolved in Europe from 16th to the 18th century.
-Early Baroque started in Italy and later Baroque usually referred as Late Baroque or Rococo was seen in France.
+Early Baroque started in Italy and later Baroque usually referred to as Late Baroque or Rococo was seen in France.
 The grand St. Peter’s Square in Vatican City and St. John’s Co-Cathedral of Valletta in Malta are other impressive structures of the Baroque era.

 Have you been intrigued by the history and architecture of the places you visit?
 Which is your favorite architecture?